entrypageio/samples/Readme.md

 # Entrypage Samples

-This repository demonstrates various ways to implement Entrypage in bespoke applications.
+This repository demonstrates various ways to implement [Entrypage.io](https://www.entrypage.io) in bespoke applications.
 As with any OAuth implementation, it is important to obtain tokens in the appropriate manner and validate them properly.

 Entrypage is a Single Sign-On server.
 That means:
 - People are signed in to an Entrypage and have a session there